 Data managers will need to communicate regularly with the fieldwork team.
-After running daily checks, the data manager should send updates to the supervisor Whatsapp group and, when necessary, the enumerator Whatsapp group.
+After running daily checks, the data manager should send updates to the supervisor WhatsApp group and, when necessary, the enumerator WhatsApp group.
 For any larger concerns regarding the data, data managers should contact the survey lead, country coordinator and central team by email.
 In particular, data managers should communicate to supervisors on a daily basis:

-- Any issues in the data that need to be clarified or investigated - A list of interview IDs for supervisors to back-check this process is partly automated, since 10% of survey forms will be flagged at random by SurveyCTO (alongside survey forms being flagged nightly for review by automated quality checks; see below).
+- Any issues in the data that need to be clarified or investigated - A list of interview IDs for supervisors to backcheck this process is partly automated, since 10% of survey forms will be flagged at random by SurveyCTO.

-Data managers should also contact the enumerator Whatsapp group with any issues to be resolved - this can be particularly useful in the first few days of data collection, as enumerators can learn from each other's mistakes.
+Data managers can also contact the enumerator WhatsApp group with any issues to be resolved - this can be particularly useful in the first few days of data collection, as enumerators can learn from each other's mistakes.

 Data manager monitoring checks will be a combination of automated quality checks and manual checks.
-The automated quality checks will run daily, and the manual checks will be completed as regularly as possible so that any issues can be quickly dealt with by the fieldwork team.
-The minimum frequency for manual data checks during data collection is twice a week.
+The data manager should run data checks as regularly as possible so that any issues can be quickly dealt with by the fieldwork team.
+The minimum frequency for data checks during data collection is every three days.